 Sue: I knew he’d listen to me eventually.
-I told him to do a Big Finish ten years ago!
+I told him to do a Big Finish years ago.

-The Doctor and Leela track Chang to an opium den.
+The Doctor and Leela find Chang in a local opium den.

-Sue: They might bump into the real Sherlock Holmes.
+Sue: They should bump into the real Sherlock Holmes.
 That would be funny.

-They find Chang off his head on drugs.
+They find Chang off his head on drugs instead.

-Sue: Is there anything they haven’t covered in this story yet?
+Sue: Is there anything they haven’t covered in this story?
 What about child abuse?

-Sue: That was a great death scene but they had to spoil it with the clichéd “I can’t get my dying words out even though I just recited twelve pages of script with no problems at all” bit.
+Sue: That was a great death scene, but they had to spoil it with the clichéd, “I can’t get my dying words out even though I just recited 12 pages of script with no problems at all” bit.
 It’s very annoying.

 Sue: The set is fantastic.
-They must have thrown plenty of money at this one.
+They must have thrown plenty of money at this.

-Jago and Litefoot are captured by Chiang’s thugs and they are locked up with a pair of drugged-up sixteen year-old girls.
+Jago and Litefoot are captured by Chiang’s thugs and imprisoned with two drugged-up 16-year-olds.

-Sue: So these two fella could have been the first Torchwood?
+Sue: So these two fellas could have been the first Torchwood?

 Me: It very nearly happened.